JPGrafeen/485-Final-Project/design_specification.md

  	 	- void BusOperation     // Used to simulate a bus operation and to capture the snoop results of other LLC
  	 	- char GetSnoopResult   // Used to simulate the reporting of snoop results by other caches
  	 	- void PutSnoopResult   // Used to report the result of our snooping bus operations performed by other caches
- 	 	- void MessageToCache   // Used to simulate communication to our upper level cache. ex: L2 eviction "back invalidation"
+ 	 	- void MessageToCache   // Used to simulate communication to our upper level cache.

  	 		- Each of these functions have an example stub in the project specification pdf.
  	 		- The print statement styling should be preserved in the switch from C to C++.